journal-club/wiki-data/orgs/crux.md

 websites in collaboration with the [DoTA](orgs/dota), among other things.

-Crux members have varied interests and are involved in machine learning, neural networks, embedded systems programming, competetive coding, web and app development, etc.
+Crux members have varied interests and are involved in machine learning, neural networks, embedded systems programming, competitive coding, web and app development, etc.

 The current secretary is [Rohitt Vashishtha](/u/rohitt-vashishtha) and the current president is [Samkit Jain](/u/samkit-jain).